wasedaigo/grille-xlsx/README.md

 The `meta` worksheet tells Grille how to parse your content.
 It is loaded prior to all other sheets being loaded.

-The `id` column correlates to the worksheet (tab) name to be loaded (if it's not listed it's not loaded).
+The `name` column correlates to the worksheet (tab) name to be loaded (if it's not listed it's not loaded).

 The `collection` column tells Grille which top-level attribute the data for that worksheet should be stored at.
 Note that you can use `.` for specifying deeper nested objects.